Policies for Soloists, Composers, and ConductorsRevised January 2019

 4) Composers are expected to arrive early to each rehearsal (30 minutes) to help set up and distribute music.

 5) A completed score must be submitted to the conductor and Artistic Director(s) four weeks in advance of the first rehearsal.
 PDF parts must be submitted to the conductor and Artistic Director(s) two weeks in advance of the first rehearsal.
 The conductor must approve a change in the deadline for score or part submissions in advance.
 The composer is responsible for providing hard copies of the conductor’s score and all parts to the orchestra, and for having an additional hard copy of each part readily available at all services.

 Conductor Policy1) A prospective conductor is added to TCS’s conductor roster when an existing conductor leaves or the need arises, as determined by the TCS board.
 At that point a formal process to select a TCS conductor will be announced.

-2) TCS conductors are to earn 60 points per season in order to receive the benefit of a premiere during that season.
+2) TCS conductors are to earn 60 points per season in order to receive the benefit of conducting opportunities during that season.
 Failure to earn the minimum number of points will result in a review of appointment by the TCS board.

 3) TCS conductors will conduct a first half of one series (concerti and new composition) and a second half of a different series (significant orchestral work).

 4) Every effort will be made to accommodate schedule preferences and repertoire choice although neither is guaranteed.